-The classical Bayesian game models focus on the case where the feasible set of each player is independent of its type and other players' actions.
-In practice, however, a firm's feasible action is often dependent on its rival's actions due to constraints of common resources and/or network capacities when they compete to provide homogeneous goods and services.
-This kind of dependence is well investigated in Nash games where the resulting games/equilibrium problems are known as generalized Nash games/equilibrium problems \cite{facchinei2010generalized}.
-Likewise, a firm's feasible action might also depend on its own type.
-For example, if we use the type parameter to denote a firm's marginal cost, then the firm's feasible action on pricing is inevitably subject to the marginal cost \cite{liu2024Bayesian}.
-Ewerhart and Quartieri \cite{ewerhart2020unique} seem to be the first to consider a Bayesian game for imperfectly discriminating contests with finite type spaces where each player's feasible action is subject to type-dependent budget constraint.
-They derive general conditions under which a pure strategy Bayesian equilibrium exists and is unique.
+This assumption allows each player to determine the distribution of rivals' type parameters conditional on its own type value and to take action to optimize the conditional expected value of its objective function.
+The Bayesian game is introduced by Harsanyi~\cite{harsanyi1967games} and has received much attention in studies from modelling to equilibrium and has applications in strategic interactive decision-making problems with incomplete information, such as Bayesian network games \cite{blume2015linear,calvo2015communication}, rent-seeking games \cite{ewerhart2014unique,ewerhart2020unique,lockard2001efficient} and optimal public information disclosure problems \cite{colombo2014information,jia2023herding,morris2002social}.
+For a comprehensive overview, see \cite{guo2021existence,meirowitz2003existence,ui2016bayesian} and monograph~\cite{zamir2020bayesian}.
+Classic Bayesian game models focus on the case where the feasible set of each player is independent of its type and other players' actions.
+In practice, however, a player's feasible action often depends on its rivals' actions because it is constrained by common resources and/or network capacities when they compete to provide homogeneous goods and services.
+This kind of dependence is well-investigated in Nash games where the resulting games/equilibrium models are known as generalized Nash games/equilibrium models \cite{facchinei2010generalized}.
+Likewise, a player's feasible action might also depend on its own type.
+For example, if we use the type parameter to denote a firm's marginal cost, then its feasible action on pricing is inevitably subject to the marginal cost as discussed in \cite{liu2024Bayesian}.
+Ewerhart and Quartieri \cite{ewerhart2020unique} were the first to consider a Bayesian game for imperfectly discriminating contests with finite type spaces where each player's feasible action is subject to a type-dependent budget constraint.
+They derived general conditions under which a pure strategy Bayesian Nash equilibrium exists and is unique.